 This playful breed is great with families and gets on well with strangers.
 Many compare his personality with that of a golden retriever dog.
 This is a devoted and loyal breed that also often enjoys going out on walks.

 This intelligent cat breed loves a puzzle or a game and playing fetch.
-He is also a curious kitty who is quite easy going so well suited to travel and outdoor adventures.
+He is also a curious kitty who is quite easy going, well-suited to travel, and always keen on outdoor adventures.